You paste a beautifully structured ChatGPT answer into Google Docs and... suddenly:

 Next steps

-- Try DeGPT on your next ChatGPT to Google Docs paste.
+- Try DeGPT online on your next ChatGPT to Google Docs paste